Brunnian exotic surface links in the 4-ball: Infinitely many exotic surface links

 \section{Infinitely many exotic surface links}

-In this section, which is structured as follows, we construct the 2--component surfaces promised in Theorem~\ref{thm:intro-surface-links}.
-In Section~\ref{sec:knotfloer}, we begin with some background on Heegaard Floer cobordism maps; the obstructions we use arise from these maps.
-In Section~\ref{subsection:rim-surgery} we review the rim surgery construction.
-In Section~\ref{sec:infinitefamily} we give the construction and show that rim surgery produces exotic pairs of Brunnian surface links.
+In this section, we construct the 2--component surface links promised in Theorem~\ref{thm:intro-surface-links}.
+In Section~\ref{sec:knotfloer}, we begin with some background on Heegaard Floer cobordism maps, which provides our diffeomorphism obstructions.
+In Section~\ref{subsection:rim-surgery}, we review the rim surgery construction.
+Section~\ref{sec:infinitefamily} constructs infinitely many pairwise exotic Brunnian surface links.